 In many states, tattoo artists will undergo regular training and recertification.
 In those places, working with a more experienced artist means working with someone who has more of that training under their belt.

 You might think telling them about your personal life doesn’t matter, but informing the tattoo artist you’re pregnant alerts them to the fact that you’re at greater risk.
 Knowing that, they’re likely to be extra cautious and take additional precautions when preparing and handling their equipment.
 They’ll also likely be much more diligent in checking your comfort levels throughout the entire process.

 Follow Aftercare Instructions Strictly

-What happens in the tattoo shop is most important for your safety.
-But what happens afterward is critical, too.
+What happens in the tattoo shop is most important for your safety, but what happens afterward is critical, too.

 After getting tattooed, your artist will give you some aftercare instructions.
-These are steps you need to take to help your tattoo heal properly and prevent any infections.
+These are steps you need to take to help your tattoo heal properly and to prevent any infections.
 Follow these to the letter.